mazwat/mazwat.github.io/arduino-lm.md

 ## Extending Arduino

 ![Differnt types of shield](images/shields.jpg)
-*fig 12. - Some different types of Shield*
+*fig 12. - Some Different Types of Shield*

 You can extend the function of your Arduino with the use of **shields**.
 Shields are boards that can be plugged on top of the Arduino PCB extending its capabilities.
 The different shields follow the same philosophy as the original toolkit: they are easy to mount, and cheap to produce.
 For instance their is a shield that turns your Arduino into an Open Source Game Boy Clone.
 But there are also shields to allow your Arduino to connect to a **wi-fi router** or to use a **full colour OLED display**.